Wind River District Congress and Tournament

 Cell : 307-699-0537

-FINAL Deadline, again, is at Registration on March 15th at Western Wyoming College
+FINAL Deadline is at Registration on March 14th at Western Wyoming College

-There are several steps to consider for your Registration - details can be found on the next page.
+There are several steps to consider for your Registration - details can be found on the next page under registration procedures.

-ADDITIONAL INFORMATION: (The District Committee includes the following information to help in your preparations for Districts, but coaches still have the affirmative duty to make certain they are complying with all applicable requirements as outlined in NFL manuals.
-The information in this invitation is not complete.
+ADDITIONAL INFORMATION: (The District Committee includes the following information to help in your preparations for Districts, but coaches still have the affirmative duty to make certain they are complying with all applicable requirements as outlined in NSDA manuals.
+The information in this invitation may not be complete.
 You are welcome to contact committee members for clarification.)

-Legislation: If Joel Schell (firstname.lastname@example.org) does not receive your legislation electronically by 28 Feb, we cannot include it on the docket.
+Congress Legislation: If Joel Kuper (firstname.lastname@example.org) does not receive your legislation electronically by 28 Feb, we cannot include it on the docket.
 Your student(s) can still compete in Congress.
 The impact is that they will not have legislation on which to present authorship speeches.

 Electronics: Computers, Laptops, Netbooks, and IPADS can be used for any event allowed by the NSDA all rules governing their use outlined in the District Manual will be followed.
 CAUTION ! ! !
 BE SURE YOU AND YOUR COMPETITORS REVIEW RULES FOR ELECTRONIC DEVICES.
 DO NOT BE DISQUALIFIED FOR AN INFRACTION.
 CELL PHONES CAN NOT BE USED AS TIMERS AT THE TOURNAMENT!